-Taking into account the above points and time constraints we decided to use the CFEP UK Surveys IPQ (Improving Practice Questionnaire) as we have used this previously and feedback was given in a user-friendly format.
+Taking these into account and given the time constraints we decided to use the CFEP UK Surveys IPQ (Improving Practice Questionnaire) as we have used this previously and feedback was given in a user-friendly format.
 We felt that the questions on the survey were suitable for what we required, and would give us benchmark information as well as past scores for comparison purposes.